 Counseling is available to those in our congregation who are going through a spiritual and/or life changing event or crisis.
 Counseling involves a caring relationship in which one person seeks to help another deal more effectively with the stresses of life.
 At Arcola Church we have a group of wonderful Congregational Care Ministers and a counselor (Molly Riedel) that meet at our church.
 To learn more about Molly, go to our staff page.
 Contact Pastor Chris Riedel or the Director of Caring, Molly Riedel, for more information and to connect with a Congregational Care Minister.

 We offer different support groups throughout the year.
 Alcoholics Anonymous meets regularly on Thursday evenings at 8pm and Sundays at 6:30pm in our Chapel building.
-In the Fall we offer Divorce Recovery Support workshops.
-In addition, we periodically offer grief, illness, caregiver, widow/widower and other groups.
+In addition, we periodically offer grief, illness, caregiver, widow/widower, Divorce Recovery and other groups.

 Angels on Call (AOC) provides short-term/emergency meals and transportation for our Arcola Church familes in crisis.
 If you or your family need help, or you are interested in joining this ministry, please contact Molly Riedel, Director of Caring.

 Arcola Church hosts blood drives 2-3 times a year on a Sunday morning from 8:30am to 12:30pm.
 To make an appointment at our next blood drive and save a life, click here and type in sponsor code 7108 or contact Karen Michaels to schedule your appointment.
 Walk-ins are welcome too!

 Our card ministry provides cards to those in need of encouragement.
 To become a member of the Words of Care team, please contact Molly Riedel, Director of Caring.